The Mysterious Affair at Styles

 More about this story

 Christie started writing the novel while she was volunteering in Torquay hospital dispensary during World War I. Her knowledge of medicines from this role resulted in poison naturally becoming the murder method used in her debut novel.
-After being rejected by six publishers, the manuscript for The Mysterious Affair at Styles was finally accepted by The Bodley Head almost five years after its completion.
+After being rejected by six publishers, the manuscript for The Mysterious Affair at Styles was finally accepted by The Bodley Head four years after its completion.

 The story was first adapted for television in 1990 and transmitted on ITV in the UK as a special episode to celebrate Agatha Christie’s centenary year.
 David Suchet starred as Hercule Poirot and Hugh Fraser as Hastings as part of the series Agatha Christie’s Poirot.
 In 2005 the novel was adapted as a five-part serial for BBC Radio 4 in the UK with John Moffatt playing the role of Hercule Poirot.